 What is a good retention rate for SaaS?

-In SaaS marketing, a net revenue retention rate that is above 100% is considered good.
-However, the median net retention rate is around 100% while SaaS companies that operate for medium and small businesses aim for around 90%.
+In SaaS marketing, a net revenue retention rate above 100% is considered good.
+However, the median net retention rate is around 100%, while SaaS companies that operate for medium and small businesses aim for about 90%.
 This is usually tied to the limitations of the sector they operate in.

-The highest net revenue retention rate is attributed to the Enterprise SaaS with it being around 125%.
-By checking out SaaS Content Marketing Examples from the biggest SaaS companies you can adopt their tactics to improve your user retention rate.
+The highest net revenue retention rate is attributed to the Enterprise SaaS, around 125%.
+By checking out SaaS Content Marketing Examples from the biggest SaaS companies, you can adapt their tactics to improve your user retention rate.

-It’s important for SaaS companies to understand their user metrics to react to changing times more efficiently.
+SaaS companies need to understand their user metrics to react to changing times more efficiently.
 Evaluating your user retention and churn rates with the help of professional companies like HockeyStack is principal to succeeding in the field you are operating in.

-When the new revenue from your customers surpasses the revenue you lose from cancellations and downgrades, that means you have a negative churn rate.
-Having a negative churn rate should always be an important priority for your SaaS service provider.
+When the new revenue from your customers surpasses the revenue you lose from cancellations and downgrades; you have a negative churn rate.
+A negative churn rate should always be an important priority for your SaaS service provider.

 Yes, they are the opposites of each other.
-Although applying the calculation methodology of both of them is useful for analyzing seasonal effects that have an effect on your user base.
-However, note that this opposition is closely related to the way one calculates their user churn and retention rates.
+Although applying the calculation methodology of both is useful for analyzing seasonal effects that affect your user base.
+However, note that this opposition is closely related to how one calculates user churn and retention rates.

-Your customer retention rate is the percentage of people that keep using the services you provide for them after a certain period of time.
+Your customer retention rate is the percentage of people that keep using the services you provide after a certain period.
 There are different ways to make the calculation and the rates can change drastically depending on the method you utilize.